jagomezp72/Ruleta/README.md

 # Ruleta
-coding as candidate got new job.
+coding as candidate to got new job.

 api builded in vs2019